Roots and Radishes

 Description

-Enjoy a creamy, nourishing bowl of steel cut oatmeal in 30 minutes, completely hands-off!
-Your Instant Pot (or Ninja Foodi, or similar-sized pressure cooker) will do the work for you.
+Enjoy a creamy, nourishing bowl of Instant Pot steel cut oatmeal in 30 minutes, completely hands-off!
 Perfect for meal prepping healthy breakfasts in advance, or double the recipe to easily serve a family.
+Works in a Ninja Foodi pressure cooker, too!

 Ingredients